chingu-voyages/v43-tier2-team-20/README.md

 Budget Tracker
-App for tracking all your expenses and ...
+App for tracking all your expenses and ... start project
+ --after cloning
+    -install vite and create project with following cmd:
+           1) npm create vite@latest
+    -it asks for framework?? choose reacr.js
+           2) npm install
+   -your project is ready to run on dev server.
+           3) npm run dev
+   -open your browser and check.

+Dependencies in our project are:
+  -isntall router for working with multipage App.
+            4) npm i react-router-dom
+  -install sass for styling our App
+            5) npm i -g sass

+            Congratulations you're good to go...
 # voyage-tasks

 Your project's `readme` is as important to success as your code.
 For